 20. EWMN Prison Tattoos

 EWMN is an acronym for “evil, wicked, mean and nasty.”
-By donning such tattoos, the convicts try to own their crime.
+By donning such criminal tattoos, convicts try to own their crime.
 In other words, they wear their presumed character on their bodies to strengthen people’s beliefs about them.

 Apart from EWMN, any other abbreviation can also be used for the same purpose.
 These prison tattoos are mostly done on a prisoner’s knuckles.